Phillip Killicoat, Eva Puzio & Randy Stringer – School of Economics and Centre for International Economic Studies, University of Adelaide

 a) Development increases hard, non-evaporative surfaces and decreases soil infiltration — increases water volume, velocity and pollution load of run-off — increases water quality losses, erosion, and flooding.

-b) Community tree and forest cover intercepts, slows, evaporates, and stores water through normal tree functions, soil surface protection, and soil area of biologically active surfaces.
+b) Community tree and forest cover intercepts, slow, evaporates, and stores water through normal tree functions, soil surface protection, and soil area of biologically active surfaces.

-a) 7% of winter precipitation intercepted and evaporated by deciduous trees.
+a) 7% of winter precipitation is intercepted and evaporated by deciduous trees.

-b) 22% of winter precipitation intercepted and evaporated by evergreen trees.
+b) 22% of winter precipitation is intercepted and evaporated by evergreen trees.

 c) 18% of growing season precipitation intercepted and evaporated by all trees.

 d) For every 5% of tree cover area added to a community, run-off is reduced by approximately 2%